readium/architecture/proposals/006-content-protection.md

 }
 ```

 Sometimes, you need to know whether the *copy* action is allowed before actually consuming the right, for example to know if you can display a sharing popup.
 In which case, you can use `canCopy(text: String)`.
-The property `canCopy` indicates whether the action is at all possible, and can be used to grey out a "Copy" button.
+For a more general purpose, the property `canCopy` indicates whether the action is at all possible and can be used to grey out a "Copy" button.

 ### Backward Compatibility and Migration

 #### Mobile (Swift and Kotlin)

-This new API is not backward-compatible with the current support for LCP.
-However, it should be possible to keep both solutions working at the same time while deprecating the old API, by allowing – only for LCP – to unlock the `Publication` after parsing.
+This new API is not backward-compatible with the current support for LCP and reading apps will need to update their integration.

-In any case, the `DRM` class will be deprecated, as well as the `Publication::drm` property.

 ## Reference Guide